temporalio/documentation/docs/references/ui-configuration.md

 ## feedbackUrl

 The URL to direct users to when they click on the Feedback button in the UI.
-If left empty, it defaults to the UI's Github Issue page.
+If not specified, it defaults to the UI Server's GitHub Issue page.

 ```yaml
 feedbackUrl: https://github.com/temporalio/ui/issues/new/choose